 During the first quarter of 2021, the Company transferred bulk drug product from process validation supplies for commercial purposes under the terms of the Astellas Europe Agreement and the Astellas EU Supply Agreement.
 The Company recorded the consideration of \$11.8 million from this inventory transfer as deferred revenue as of December 31, 2021, due to a high degree of uncertainty associated with the final consideration.
 During the fourth quarter of 2021, the Company transferred bulk drug product for commercial purposes under the terms of the Astellas Europe Agreement and the Astellas EU Supply Agreement, and recognized the related fully-burdened manufacturing costs of \$1.0 million as drug product revenue, and recorded \$8.3 million as deferred revenue as of December 31, 2021, due to a high degree of uncertainty associated with the final consideration.

-During the fourth quarter of 2021, the Company updated its estimate of variable consideration related to the bulk drug product inventory transfers fulfilled under the terms of the Astellas Europe Agreement and the Astellas EU Supply Agreement, and recorded an unbilled contract asset of \$49.8 million, which was offset by related deferred revenue under the Astellas Europe Agreement and Astellas EU Supply Agreement.
+In addition, during the fourth quarter of 2021, the Company updated its estimate of variable consideration related to the bulk drug product inventory transfers fulfilled under the terms of the Astellas Europe Agreement and the Astellas EU Supply Agreement, and recorded an unbilled contract asset of \$49.8 million, which was offset by related deferred revenue under the Astellas Europe Agreement and Astellas EU Supply Agreement.
 Specifically, the change in estimated variable consideration was based on the bulk drug product held by Astellas at the period end, adjusted to reflect the changes in the estimated transfer price, among others.

 During the second quarter of 2022, the Company transferred bulk drug product for commercial purposes under the terms of the Astellas Europe Agreement and the Astellas EU Supply Agreement, and recognized the related fully-burdened manufacturing costs of \$1.0 million as drug product revenue, and recorded \$23.2 million as deferred revenue due to a high degree of uncertainty associated with the variable consideration for revenue recognition purposes.
 During the first quarter of 2022, the Company billed and received \$49.2 million from Astellas related to the annual transfer price true up for bulk drug product transferred for commercial purposes.
 This amount was recorded in deferred revenue and netted against an unbilled contract asset as of December 31, 2021.
-The Company updated its estimate of variable consideration related to the bulk drug product transferred in prior years.
+In addition, the Company updated its estimate of variable consideration related to the bulk drug product transferred in prior years.
 Specifically, the change in estimated variable consideration was based on the bulk drug product held by Astellas at the period end, adjusted to reflect the changes in the estimated transfer price, forecast information, shelf-life estimates and other items.
-As a result, during the year ended December 31, 2022, the Company reclassified a total of \$57.4 million from the related deferred revenue to accrued liabilities.
-As of December 31, 2022, the related balance in accrued liabilities was \$57.4 million, representing the Company's best estimate that this amount will be paid within the next 12 months.
+As a result, during the year ended December 31, 2022, the Company reclassified a total of \$57.4 million from the related deferred revenue to accrued liabilities, which was paid to Astellas during 2023.